diegoakel/GoogleHistoryParser/README.md

 - Second

 I left URL, client_id and favicon_url out because I think it cannot give any useful insights, but it is easily addable through the toCSV function.

+When reading "Title" data, you need to decode it with utf-8, with:

+    title = data["Title"].decode("utf-8")